COSC3020/tsp-held-karp-20gbrown/README.md

 ## Time complexity

-The worst-case asymptotic time complexity of my implementation is $O(n!)$.
+The worst-case asymptotic time complexity of my implementation is $O(n^2 2^n)$.
 The reason for this is the heldKarp function is called recursivly for each combination of cities.
-So in worst case, it explores all permutations of cities, which is $n!$.
-The memoization using the 'memo' Map should help avoid redundant calculations but since the algorithm explores all possible permutations, the size of the memoization table can still be $n!$, contributing to the overall complexity.
+The reason for this is the 'heldKarp' function explores all subsets of cities and for each subset, it iterates through each city.This results in $2^n * n$ combinations.
+The memoization helps to avoid redundant calculations but the overall time complexity remains exponential.

 ## Memory complexity

-The memory complexity is also $O(n!)$.
-This is because the memoization table may store results for all possible combinations of cities, which is proportional to n!.
+The memory complexity is also $O(n * 2^n)$.
+This is because the memoization table may store results for all possible combinations of cities, which is proportional to $2^n * n$.
+The memoization table's size is detirmined by the number of subets of cities.

-## Note

-Upon further inspection I realize my time and memory complexity were way off, memo is one dimensional, and my implementation is very inefficent.